-Many employers pay their employees by direct deposit into their bank accounts.
-And while a direct deposit can be the simplest way to be compensated, some businesses still pay with physical checks.
-If you work abroad and get paid by paper check, there are several ways to cash or deposit it into your bank account.
+Many employers pay their employees by direct deposit into their bank accounts, but some businesses still pay with physical checks.
+If you get paid by paper check, you can cash or deposit it.

-Cashing a check in person can go as follows:
+Cashing a check in person will usually go as follows:

 - Go to the bank teller with your photo ID, check, and bank card.

 - Show the teller your ID and give them your debit card if they ask for it.